DoWellLabs/100088-Dowell-Payment/README.md

 ### API(PAYPAL)

-initializePayment(apiKey, price, product, currency, callbackUrl, paypal_client_id, paypal_secret_key,mode)
+initializePayment(apiKey, price, product, currency, callbackUrl, paypal_client_id, paypal_secret_key)
 Initiates a payment using the specified payment method for paypal.

 -`apiKey`: Your API key for accessing the payment service.